POPI Security Safeguards – an essential part of compliance

 More recently, we are seeing a strong focus on Cyber security because of increasing cyber threats.
 While the 2013 version of ISO27001 includes controls for Cyber security, the NIST (US National Institute of Standards and Technology) Cyber Security Framework and the UK Government’s Cyber Security scheme are also gaining popularity.

 If you haven’t already established a system for managing information and cyber security, we recommend that you start by taking our free online 20 Question Cyber security Health Check.
 This will help you to obtain a basic view of your current security practices.

-We also offer more comprehensive Cyber Security Assessments based on both NIST Cyber Security Framework and the UK Government’s Assessment in our product set.
-In addition Cyber security, we are also experienced in ISO27001/2 from a broader Information Security Management perspective and offer an assessment tool covering the mandatory requirements.
+We also offer more comprehensive Security Assessments based on ISO 27001 (Gap Analysis) or the NIST Cyber Security Framework.
+We are also experienced in ISO27001/2 from a broader Information Security Management perspective,

 We offer the following Information and Cyber Security services to help organisations assess and enhance their security postures:

 - Development of Security roadmaps and implementation plans;

 - Assistance with the development and implementation of Information Security Management Systems (ISMS)